jefferis/cmtk/core/README.txt

 Release Notes -- CMTK 1.8.0
 ===========================

-This release of CMTK is targetted primarily at reviewers.
+This release of CMTK is targetted primarily at developers.
 It fixes some major problems with the build and configuration system, which previously prevented use of CMTK's libraries in an external project.
 This is now working properly, using either a build tree or an install tree of CMTK's core.
 Use of CMTK from